Cocco: Career

 In late 2004, Cocco teamed up with Shigeru Kishida of the Japanese rock group Quruli to re-record "Sing a Song" for Tower Records' 25th Anniversary in Japan.
 The sessions inspired the formation of Singer Songer, a band featuring Cocco, Kishida, Quruli bassist Masashi Sato, Cornelius support keyboardist Hirohisa Horie and former FEED drummer Dai Taro.

 Singer Songer made its live debut as special guests at Quruli's year-end concert in December 2004, and in May 2005, the band released a single, "Shoka Rinrin".
 An album, Barairo Pop was released in June 2005.
 It contains a selection of country-flavored tracks that are much happier than Cocco's previous works.

 In April 2006, she wrote a series of essays for Mainichi Shimbun.
 Since then, Cocco has continued to write for various newspapers and magazines.

 On July 7, 2007, Cocco performed at the Japanese leg of Live Earth at the Makuhari Messe, Chiba.
 After releasing the album Kira Kira, she started living in the UK and went to college to learn photography.

-In 2010, Cocco published her first long novel "Polomerria".
-She appeared at the World Happiness 2010 rock festival in Tokyo on August 8.
-She released Emerald, her first self-produced album, on August 11.
-Cocco provided 14-year-old Director Ryugo Nakamura's first feature film Yagi no Boken with the theme song Yagi no Sanpo.
+In 2010, Cocco published her first long novel, Polomerria.
+She performed at the World Happiness 2010 rock festival in Tokyo on August 8 and released Emerald, her first self-produced album, on August 11.
+She also provided the theme song, Yagi no Sanpo, for 14-year-old director Ryugo Nakamura's debut feature film Yagi no Boken.
 She got a letter from the youngest film director in Japanese film history, and she decided to help the boy.

 In 2011, the no-budget indie film Inspired movies produced by Cocco and her fellow video artists was released.

-In 2012, Cocco made her acting debut, starring in KOTOKO, directed by Shinya Tsukamoto.
+In 2011, Cocco made her acting debut, starring in KOTOKO, directed by Shinya Tsukamoto.
 She was also responsible for the art direction and music.

 She covered "Good Bye" for the June 6, 2018 hide tribute album Tribute Impulse.